mannp074/PromptEngineeringPortfolio/Maan_Lo_.PromptEngineering.md

 #### Response

-While there isn't actually a official Nobel Prize category for "Quantum Poetry," the phrase perfectly captures the spirit of the author who won the 2024 Nobel Prize in Literature: South Korean writer Han Kang.
+While there isn't actually an official Nobel Prize category for "Quantum Poetry," the phrase perfectly captures the spirit of the author who won the 2024 Nobel Prize in Literature: South Korean writer Han Kang.

 The Nobel Committee awarded her the prize for her "intense poetic prose that confronts historical traumas and exposes the fragility of human life."